18F/handbook/_pages/policies/travel-and-leave-policies/travel-guide-4-reimbursement.md

 Any airfare or Amtrak tickets booked outside of Concur are *at your own risk* and may not be approved.
 If you are seeking reimbursement for personally booked airfare or Amtrak, you must choose **Other - Miscellaneous** as the expense description, and in the comments section under **Show other details**, you must provide a justification as to why it was not possible for you to book your travel via Concur or AdTrav.

 ## Submitting Voucher for Approval

-Routing a voucher is now exactly the same as submitting an authorization as seen in when we [submitted our authorization for approval](/travel-guide-3-approval/#submit-authorization-for-approval).
-First, navigate to the **Perform Pre-Audits** Tab for your voucher.
+Routing a voucher is exactly the same as submitting an authorization.
+Follow the instrcutions here in case you get stuck [submitted our authorization for approval](/travel-guide-3-approval/#submit-authorization-for-approval).
+Once your voucher is in SUBMIT TO APPROVER status, **you are done!**

-You will now see a list of all the items that might cause a fail or hardfail for the voucher.
-Here are a few common ones, and here's how to address them:

-#### Pre-audit fails

-* **EXPENSE $ VARIANCE** or **EXPENSE % VARIANCE**

-* Any _HARDFAIL_ must be corrected before the submission of the authorization-- i.e. accounting codes must be added.
-Likely causes for _HARDFAILS_ are the lack of accounting codes.
-You can try to fix this yourself-- accounting may be added in the **Accounting** tab in Concur, and you can look up your accounting code [here](https://docs.google.com/spreadsheets/d/1twEX5wrriQ3Tbn25wN4n8rZPF9h5NqRQWIskkW6xQpY/edit#gid=0).
-But you can also

-*  Likely _FAILS_ arise when non-government contract flight was selected in [Choosing a flight 2](/travel-guide-2-choose-your-itinerary/#choose-a-flight) or if your booked a hotel outside of Concur.
-An authorization with a _FAIL_ may still be submitted, but should be justified in some way.
-For example, the choice of flight may be justified if there were no government contract flights available or if a non-contract fare was less expensive.

-3. Correct or justify failures.
-To justify a _FAIL_, you may add an explanation after clicking Justify Pre-Audit Results.
-If you need further assistance, please drop a message in #travel or reach out to the team via email tts-travel@gsa.gov.

-4. Click **Submit** (in the upper right hand corner of your voucher)

-5. Stamping
-   * You will be taken to a document history page.
-If your **“Status to Apply”** is **“Submit to Approver”**, then click **Stamp and Submit Document** at either the top or the bottom of the page and continue.
-If not, please correct any other failures.

-   * The next page will show you your pre-audit results again, in case you missed that step.
-If nothing is awry, go ahead and click **Continue Stamping the Document.**

-   * It doesn’t look like it, but when you see **Close Post Stamping Document Closure Screen**, you are done!

-Congrats!!!
-Your voucher has been submitted.
-You don’t even have to click the button again (but you can if you want).

-## YOU'RE DONE!!!
+### Voucher processing time

-Your voucher will be reviewed by a member of the TTS travel team within five business days.
+Your voucher will be reviewed by a member of the TTS travel team 3-5 business days.
 They will reach out to you via email should any corrections or clarifications be necessary.

 Direct deposit was set up when you provided your banking info to the travel team when they booked your first trip (likely for your orientation at one of the GSA offices).
-You should see a reimbursement 3-5 business days after the voucher is approved.
+You should see a reimbursement within another 3-5 business days after the voucher is approved.

-#### Issues with reimbursement
+### Issues with reimbursement

-##### Outstanding balance on travel card
+#### Outstanding balance on travel card

 Q: I've been sent a bill for an outstanding balance on my travel card bill.
 What do I do?